 DIY Trigger Point Therapy

 Trigger point therapy is not difficult and you can do-it-yourself (DIY) weekly or daily as part of your self-care routine.
 One way is to alternate DIY home sessions with your therapist’s sessions.
 You can save time and money by learning how to deal with your own trigger points and alleviate problems before they become bigger issues.
 In our blog we have suggested methods and videos to help you deactivate your own trigger points that are causing pain in areas like your shoulder or neck with a self-massage tool like the TP BuddieRx and even your own hands.
 A self-massage tool like the TP BuddieRx acts as an extension of your own hands to reduce strain on your fingers and other delicate joints while providing targeted release.

 What Causes Trigger Points?

 Muscles need healthy nutrients to recover and a good dose of solid sleep at night for optimal performance.
 Sleep is the reset button to healthy muscles.
-Good sleep helps reset muscles back to a healthy state.
-Especially after a trigger point therapy session, getting proper sleep makes the treatment more amplified than without it.
+Good sleep helps you get your muscles back to a healthy state.
+Especially after a trigger point therapy session; getting proper sleep makes the treatment more amplified than without it.

 Benefits Of Trigger Point Therapy For You